jojo157/Delightful-Penguins/README.md

   - Application will enable the functionality to Create, Read, Update and Delete data.
 - Database to store app data.
   - Postgres database will be used to store all application data.
-- Realtime Chat facility
+- Real-time Chat facility
-  - A contact chat facility will be on every page for realtime communication.
+  - A contact chat facility will be on every page for real-time communication.
 - Contact form
   - A Contact form will be available when the artist is offline.
 - Artist Add Art